garrygu/learning/magento/frontend-developer-layout.md

 - Determines the sequence of inherited themes `[<parent_theme>, ..., <parent1_theme>] <current_theme>`
 - Iterates the sequence of themes from last ancestor to current
 - Merges all layout files from the list

-## Layout instructions and types
-Two  ways to customize a layout on your Magento project.
-The first is to change the layout configuration files (XML); the second is to change the template files (phtml).